mcwimm/GRINanalysis/README.md

 ### 1) Data

-This folder contains the raw data (csv-files) and processed data (rda-files) to run the analysis and create the figures.
+This folder contains the processed data (rda-files) to run the analysis and create the figures.

-**Raw data**

-- Networks.rda: graft data, contains only information of grafted trees in a from-to format, where trees in column "Tree1" in grafted to trees in column "Tree2"

 **Processed data**